CrazyBusyLabs/TheInternetBuzz/README.md

 The Internet Buzz
 ---
-A ASP.net applicaiton to get the latest buzz words on the internet and trying to explain why they are buzzing.
+An ASP.net application to get the latest buzz words on the internet and trying to explain why these are buzzing.

 **CURRENTLY NOT CHANGING**